dokobit/gateway-php-example/README.md

 3. `signing_archive_failed` - after document couldn't be archived (for signings with PADES-LTV and XADES-XL levels only).

 `postback-handler.php` - PHP code example for handling postback calls.
-File should be placed in public web directory, accessible for Gateway API.
+File should be placed in public web directory, accessible for Documents Gateway.

 To retrieve signed document using these examples, your will need:

-- Put `postback-handler.php` in public web directory, accessible for Gateway API.
+- Put `postback-handler.php` in public web directory, accessible for Documents Gateway.
 - Set `$postbackUrl` parameter in `config.php` with URL where the `postback-handler.php` will be available.
 For eg. `http://your-public-host/postback-handler.php`.
 - Create signing.
 - Sign.